marianoguerra/ioriodb/README.rst

 Iorio DB
 ========

-a stream database.
+Stream Store with HTTP/MQTT Pub/Sub.

-like a pubsub with history or "apache kafka if it was made by couchdb devs" (Iorio DB is not made by couchdb devs)
+Like a pubsub with history or "apache kafka if it was made by couchdb devs" (Iorio DB is not made by couchdb devs)

 Iorio DB is a data store that stores streams of events, it's objective is to